Qatar won't take Boeing 787s until engine fault fixed

 Oneworld, which is the smallest of the three global alliances and includes IAG’s British Airways and American Airlines AMR.N, said it would not comment on speculation about a forthcoming event.

-Baker said he was in favour of the proposed $45 billion merger of EADS and BAE Systems, arguing a combined entity would make better products.
+Baker said he was in favor of the proposed $45 billion merger of EADS EAD.PA and BAE Systems (BAES.L), arguing a combined entity would make better products.

-Airbus parent EADS and BAE Systems are battling to save their tie-up, which would create a European aerospace and defence giant, amid competing government interests.

 “It will make them strong,” Baker said.
 “They’re coming back together because staying apart was not in their best interest.
 They can provide better products and customer service together.”